 - IPN Protocol and Architecture

 - Non-IPN Notification Mechanisms

-The IPN service notifies you when an event occurs that pertains to a transaction.
+The IPN service triggers a notification when an event occurs that pertains to a transaction.
 Typically, these events represent various kinds of payments; however, the events may also represent authorizations, Fraud Management Filter actions and other actions, such as refunds, disputes, and chargebacks.
 The notifications are sent to a listener page on your server which receives the messages and performs backend processing based on the message content.

-IPN is a message service that PayPal uses to notify you about events, such as:
+IPN is a message service that PayPal uses to send notifications about specific events, such as:

 - Instant payments, including Express Checkout, Adaptive Payments, and direct credit card payments, and authorizations (which indicate a sale whose payment has not yet been collected)

 - eCheck payments and associated status, such as pending, completed, or denied, and payments pending for other reasons, such as those being reviewed for potential fraud

 - Chargebacks, disputes, reversals, and refunds associated with a transaction

 In many cases, the action that triggers an IPN event is a user-action on your website.
 However, other actions can trigger IPNs.
 For example, your site's back-office process might invoke a PayPal API that refunds a payment, or a customer might notify PayPal of a disputed charge.